watson-developer-cloud/node-sdk/.github/CONTRIBUTING.md

 If you want to contribute to the repository, follow these steps:

 1. Fork the repo.
+2. Install dependencies: `npm install`
+3. Build the code: `npm run build`
+4. Verify the build before beginning your changes: `npm run test-unit`
-2. Develop and test your code changes: `npm install -d && npm test`.
+2. Develop and test your code changes.
 3. Travis-CI will run the tests for all services once your changes are merged.
 4. Add a test for your changes.
 Only refactoring and documentation changes require no new tests.
 5. Make the test pass.
 6. Commit your changes.
+Remember the follow the correct commit message guidelines.
 7. Push to your fork and submit a pull request.
+8. Be sure to sign the CLA.

 # Developer's Certificate of Origin 1.1